 Student answer：

 People have different views about whether advertisements are attracting their attention or ignored by them.
-While most of advertising is boring or even disgusting, some of it is fascinating and does have a positive effect.
+While most of the advertising is boring or even disgusting, some of it is fascinating and does have a positive effect.

-On the one hand, the majority of advertisements we see nowadays are meaningless and ordianry.
+On the one hand, according to some groups, advertisements no longer the factor that drives the market to buy. the majority of advertisements consumers see nowadays are meaningless and ordinary.
 The contents and styles of them are repetitive, and some of them even copied the forms of others’.
 Furthermore, people are more and more rational when shopping, which means they tend to buy necessities rather than unpractical goods.
-The shinny advertising no longer plays a central role in appealing people.
+The shiny advertising no longer plays a central role in appealing to people.
 For example, there are various advertisements for different kinds of pencils and pens.
-However, I am clearly aware of the fact that these writing materials can not be magical, so choosing some affordable products are adequate for me.
+However, these writing materials can not be magical, so choosing some affordable products are adequate for most smart and practical individuals.

-On the other hand, some advertising is indeed unique and creative, which makes the products outstanding and prevalent.
-For instance, some advertisements showed in the apple special event are truly cool and wonderful, and you will be persuaded to buy an iphone or ipad successfully if you are enthralled by the advertising videos.
-The reason why some advertising is terrific is because some companies spend plenty of time and money on making it as well as their products.
-As a consequence, the amazing advertisements help to boost the sales, and the products live up to their fame.
+On the other hand, Others argue that commercials help brands drive high volume of sales. some advertising is indeed unique and creative, which makes the products outstanding and prevalent.
+For instance, some advertisements shown in the apple special event are truly cool and wonderful, and customers will be persuaded to buy an iPhone or iPad successfully if they are enthralled by the advertising videos.
+The reason why some advertising is terrific is that some companies spend plenty of time and money on making it as well as their products.
+As a consequence, the amazing advertisements help to boost sales, and the products live up to their fame.

 In conclusion, I can understand why people are tired of common advertisements, but it seems to me that some typical advertising is worthwhile and desirable.